West Michigan PBL Network

 Meet the Educator:

-Cathy Engel teaches English 11 & 12 at West Ottawa High School.
+Cathy Engel teaches AP Lang at West Ottawa High School.

 "PBL helps me bridge the gap between curriculum and the real-world."